Real Housewives of New Jersey's Danielle Staub Marries Marty Caffrey

 Danielle Staub is officially off the market.

-The Real Housewives of New Jersey star married Marty Caffrey in a private wedding ceremony on the Bahamas' North Bimini Island at the Luna Beach Club.
+The Real Housewives of New Jersey star married Marty Caffrey earlier today, E!
+News can confirm.
+The two were wed in a private wedding ceremony on the Bahamas' North Bimini Island at the Luna Beach Club.
 Staub's two daughters were present for the ceremony, People reports.

+A rep for Kleinfeld tells E!
+News, "Danielle shopped at Kleinfeld in NYC for her Pnina Tornai dress and her bridesmaids wore dresses from our new bridesmaid company, Kleinfeld Bridal Party."

 A source tells E!
 News the ceremony was filmed for the Bravo reality show and could air in the new season.